tc39/notes/es7/2016-07/jul-26.md

 ## 8. Test262 Update Revisit

-Leo Balter
+(Leo Balter)

-LB: Bocoup has just wrapped project delivering coverage for ES2015
+LBR: Bocoup has just wrapped project delivering coverage for ES2015

 - Iterating on feedback from other members
 - Moving forward on ES2016 tests